nus-cs2113-AY2122S1/ip/docs/README.md

 ## Features

-### Feature

 ## Add a new task
-# This function will add three types of task, including todo, event and deadline into the list.
+### This function will add three types of task, including todo, event and deadline into the list.
-# Format
+### Format
 ```
 todo TODO_NAME
 ```